Build your career with our industry-related courses. call us now at +65 9730 4250

 Financial Statements

 When it comes to financial statements, there are many important things analysts need to understand.
-The most important concepts to get from finance classes are how to construct an income statement, balance sheet, cash flow statement; analyze an annual report, 10-k, 10-q, MD&A report, and all the notes to the financial statements.
+The most important concepts to get from finance classes—especially short finance courses with certification in Singapore—are how to construct an income statement, balance sheet, and cash flow statement; analyze an annual report, 10-K, 10-Q, MD&A report, and all the notes to the financial statements.
+These topics are also essential for those learning how to read financial statements for beginners.

 Data Visualization